[widget id="bcn_widget-2"]

-I Am Going to the Dentist (A Story to Prepare Children for Dental Appointments)
+I Am Going to the Dentist – A Social Story to Prepare Children for Dental Appointments

-Below you will find a social story about going to the dentist, to help children prepare for check-ups/appointments.
-Social stories are a research-based tool used to help children prepare for real-life events.
-They can help ease anxiety or set expectations for behavior in certain situations.
-Social stories are often used for children with autism spectrum disorders (ASD), anxiety disorders, or for any child that may be apprehensive about an upcoming, uncomfortable or unfamiliar situation.
+This is a social story designed to help children prepare for a visit to the dentist.
+Social stories are a research-based tool used to ease anxiety and set expectations for behavior in various situations.
+They are particularly helpful for children with autism spectrum disorders, anxiety disorders, or any child who may feel apprehensive about unfamiliar situations.

-For a fun activity, your child can draw pictures of what may happen on their own appointment that is different from this story.
+As a fun activity, your child can also draw pictures of what they think may happen during their own appointment, which may differ from the events described in this story

 What Does a Dentist Do?

-A denntist is a doctor who cares for teeth.
-When you visit your dentist for a check-up, he or she will look at your teeth and gums to check for any problems.
-The dentist also wants to make sure your teeth are developing properly as you grow.
+A dentist is a doctor who cares for teeth.
+When you visit your dentist for a check-up, they will look at your teeth and gums to check for any problems.
+The dentist will also check that your teeth are developing properly as you grow.

 To ensure that your teeth and gums are healthy, it is important to visit the dentist every six months.